Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Main results

 where

-\end{theorem} The proof of Theorem \ref{Chap3-corol2} is postponed until \S \ref{proof}.\\
+\end{theorem} The proof of Theorem \ref{Chap3-corol2} is postponed until \S \ref{proof}.

-To state the our result concerning $H_{n,h_{n}}^{(2)}(f)$ we need the following additional conditions. \begin{enumerate} \item[{\bf(F.3)}] $\mathbb{E}\Big[\log^2\big(f({\bf X})\big)\Big]<\infty$. \end{enumerate} \begin{remark} Condition {\rm (F.3)} is extremely weak and is satisfied by all commonly encountered distributions including many important heavy tailed distributions for which the moments do not exists (see. e.g. \cite{Song2000}) for more details and references on the subject. \end{remark} To prove the strong consistency of $H_{n,h_n}^{(2)}$ we consider the following centering factor
+To state our result concerning $H_{n,h_{n}}^{(2)}(f)$ we need the following additional condition. \begin{description} \item[(F.3)] $\mathbb{E}\Big[\log^2\big(f({\bf X})\big)\Big]<\infty$. \end{description} \begin{remark} Condition {\rm (F.3)} is extremely weak and is satisfied by all commonly encountered distributions including many important heavy tailed distributions for which the moments do not exists (see. e.g. \cite{Song2000} for more details and references on the subject.) \end{remark} To prove the strong consistency of $H_{n,h_n}^{(2)}$ we consider the following centering factor